KilledByAPixel/JSONCrush/README.md

 # Why?

-* To compress longish (5000 characters or less) strings so they can be shared and bookmarked easily.
+* To compress longish strings (~5000 characters) so they can be shared and bookmarked easily.
 * My main use case for this is [ZzArt](https://github.com/KilledByAPixel/ZzArt) to share json heavy links.

 # Example #1 (short string)